dannymagnus/CI_MS2_Space-Trek/README.md

 #### Registration Screen

 ![Registration screen](docs/features/feature-registration-screen.png)
-The game start screen consists of two sections.
+The game start screen consists of two sections:
-This text boxes are there to gather user details to be used in the subsequent game screens.
+- The text boxes are there to gather user details to be used in the subsequent game screens.
 This encourages user interaction as they are able to personalise their game.
-The button will sign the user up to the quiz with the information they have just inputted.
+- A button will sign the user up to the quiz with the information they have just inputted.
 The form contains Javascript validation to prevent empty values from being entered.

 The Registration screen covers the following user stories: